xADDBx/RandomThings/README.md

 * An option to automatically sort containers when the game loads.
 * An option to automatically sort containers when they are opened.
 * Choose between 4 possible sort methods (By Name or By Total Resource Count; Ascending or Descending)
+* Sliders to change the maximum Stack Size for Crates and Chests.
+Change the size using the slider and then press the apply button to apply the changes.
+Uninstalling the mod causes the stack size to return to normal.
 * An option to make everything free.
 * An option to activate invulnerability (In-Game Cheat).
 * The ability to view opened inventories in the mod menu and edit the content.